Fyber Master Service Agreement for Demand Partners

 3.3.
 Demand Partner agrees to execute the applicable Statutory Data Transfer Agreement upon request of DT and further agrees that absent of execution, the terms, and conditions of the Statutory Data Transfer Agreement, will in any event apply to any relevant Personal Data.

 3.4.
-Transfer of Personal Data which is governed by Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data and repealing Directive 95/46/EC (“GDPR”) to a country outside of the European Economic Area and that is not subject to an Adequacy Decision (“Third Country”), is made in accordance with the EU Standard Contractual Clauses (“EU SCCs”), pursuant to EU Commission Decision C(2021)3972, in the module specified in Exhibit A, for Personal Data Transfer from DT to Demand Partner, which are attached and incorporated by reference to this Addendum, or, as required, in accordance with any successor thereof or an alternative lawful data transfer mechanism, and Demand Partner further acknowledges that DT engages Demand Partner, under the first module of the EU SCCs, on behalf of its Carrier, including, without limitation, by designating the applicable Supervisory Authority therein on their behalf, for the purposes of facilitating the lawful transfer of Personal Data, as part of DT’s services to its Carriers.
+Transfer of Personal Data which is governed by Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data and repealing Directive 95/46/EC (“GDPR”) to a country outside of the European Economic Area and that is not subject to an Adequacy Decision (“Third Country”), is made in accordance with the EU Standard Contractual Clauses (“EU SCCs”), pursuant to EU Commission Decision C(2021)3972, in the module specified in Exhibit A, for Personal Data Transfer from DT to Demand Partner, which are attached and incorporated by reference to this Addendum, or, as required, in accordance with any successor thereof or an alternative lawful data transfer mechanism, and Demand Partner further acknowledges that DT engages Demand Partner, under the first module of the EU SCCs, on behalf of its Supply Partner, including, without limitation, by designating the applicable Supervisory Authority therein on their behalf, for the purposes of facilitating the lawful transfer of Personal Data, as part of DT’s services to its Supply Partners.

 3.5.
 In accordance with Article 46 of the GDPR and the EU SCCs, and without prejudice to any provisions of this Addendum, Demand Partner undertakes the following additional safeguards to secure Personal Data transferred by it based on the EU SCCs to Third Countries: